amirkasaei/An-Odd-Music-Generator/README.md

 Neural Network models implemented by Keras in Tensorflow library.

-# Team members
+## Team members

-Seyed Amir Kasaei
+- Amir Kasaei
-Amir mohmmad Ezzati
+- Amir Ezzati

 **This project was a pair work that we wrote as final project of Deep Learning course at University of Guilan in May 2022.**